 In 2010, Rondeau earned a Master’s degree in Communication from the Université du Québec à Montréal.
 The following year, she published a revised version of her thesis on the vital role of imagination (Aux sources du merveilleux, une exploration de l'univers des contes, Presses de l’Université du Québec).
 Inspired by her research, she made a return to photography with a vast series of digital photomontages (Beyond the Looking Glass, 2011-2014) that has been shown in a dozen solo exhibitions throughout the province Quebec.

 The artist’s most recent projects were undertaken during artistic residencies, notably at Glasgow’s Centre for Contemporary Arts, in Scotland, within the framework of a CALQ studio exchange program (2018).
+In the domain of Public Art, she created her first work in 2021 for the municipal library in Saint-Bonaventure.
 She is the recipient of a visual artist grants from SODEC (2016) and CALQ (2019).
 She is regularly called upon to give lectures on her artistic practice and occasionally leads creative workshops in schools.
 Her works are part of Canadian public and private collections.